Common Career Mistakes and How to Avoid Them

 Key Takeaways

-- If you don’t set achievable goals, it will impede progress.
+- If you don’t set achievable goals, it will impede the progress.

-- Strong networks could lead to new opportunities for employment and advances.
+- Strong networks could lead to the creation of new opportunities for work and further advancements.

-- Negativity should not be a part of any workplace.
+- Negativity is not a good thing in any workplace.

-- Insufficient commitment can lead to errors, burnout, and internal anger.
+- The overcommitment causes mistakes, burnout, and internal anger.

-- Reduce stress by learning Time Management techniques and learning to delegate difficult tasks.
+- Reduce stress by learning Time Management Techniques and gaining the ability how to delegate work that is not your favorite.

 Not Establishing Goals

-Neglecting Networking
+Dismissing Networking

-Which Ways Can You Network Better?
+How Can You Network Better?

 - Attend professional conferences

-- Join online forums related to your field
+- Join online forums and communities related to your specialization

 - Volunteer for the task of organizing